delighttechnology/ip-addresses/README.md

 ## Windows Task Scheduler
 The final step is to configure the Task Scheduler.
 All you need to do is create a new task and add a trigger.
 </br>
 * In `Program/Script` input paste the exact path to the python.exe application on your computer.
-You can find it easliy by typing in `cmd` command
+You can find it easliy by typing in `cmd` command:
 ```powershell
 where python
 ```